From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

 The initial conditions are given by:

 where:

-In the subsequent subsections, we will detail the derivation of the proposed predictive control framework.
-In Section~\ref{subsec:tube}, we introduce a tube-based control strategy designed to bound evolution of nominal dynamics $\forall \vartheta \in \Theta_\delta$.
-Following this, Section~\ref{subsec:error} delves into the formulation of a conservative estimate for the covariance dynamics associated with the stochastic error term.
-In Section~\ref{subsec:constr_tight}, we integrate the nominal tubes and error covariance over-approximations to enforce satisfaction of chance constraints.
-Finally, Section~\ref{subsec:mpc} formalizes the proposed MPC formulation.
-The theoretical underpinnings of the proposed method during closed-loop operation are analyzed in Section~\ref{subsec:cl_analysis}.
+The proposed predictive control framework is derived in the following subsections.
+Section~\ref{subsec:tube} introduces a tube-based strategy to bound nominal dynamics for all $\vartheta \in \Theta_\delta$.
+Section~\ref{subsec:error} formulates a conservative estimate of the stochastic error covariance.
+Section~\ref{subsec:constr_tight} integrates nominal tubes and error covariance over-approximations to enforce chance constraints.
+The resulting MPC formulation is presented in Section~\ref{subsec:mpc}, followed by an analysis of its closed-loop properties in Section~\ref{subsec:cl_analysis}.